IRA | Up North Retirement

 Individual Retirement Accounts (IRA) are tax-advantaged investment accounts that can be used to accrue retirement savings.
 Your IRA contributions may be tax-deductible or withdrawals may be tax-free.
 If you are interested in investing in an IRA, consider the following.

-To open an IRA account, all you must do is speak to a broker or visit a robo-advisor.
+To open an IRA account, we recommend speaking to a fiduciary advisor who is certified and trained.
 You’ll be able to invest in stocks and bonds by putting money in the account.
 As you continue to invest, your account balance can grow over time.
 This is often a more effective means of building wealth than taxable accounts.

 Let Us Help You Maximize Your Retirement Needs